 PUBLIC HEARING AND CONSIDERATION OF AA 23-01, DANA CARDWELL ADMINISTRATIVE APPEAL OF THE CITY'S APPROVAL OF A DEVELOPMENT PERMIT, DP# 22-19, FOR THE EXTENSION OF A STORMWATER MANAGEMENT SYSTEM IN THE FOREST LAWN RIGHT OF WAY ADJACENT TO TAXLOT# 51030DA04100, A RESIDENTIAL MEDIUM DENSITY (R2) ZONED PROPERTY.
 THE REQUEST WILL BE REVIEWED PURSUANT TO MUNICIPAL CODE, SECTION 17.88.180, REVIEW CONSISTING OF ADDITIONAL EVIDENCE OR DE NOVO REVIEW AND APPLICABLE SECTONS OF THE ZONING ORDINANCE.

-Agenda Date: January 26, 2023 Prepared By: Jeffrey S. Adams, PhD
+Agenda Date: January 26, 2023 Continued to February 23, 2023 Prepared By: Jeffrey S. Adams, PhD